BrianNicaretta/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-Sentiment Analysis can be preformed within a Jupyter Notebook on the fly from Twitters Tweepy Api.
+Sentiment Analysis can be performed within a Jupyter Notebook on the fly from Twitters Tweepy API.